Finally an Acid for Sensitive Skin Types?

-On my skin- despite the noticeable acid smell when I apply this, and some initial tingling- I tend to wake up with the glow of having used an acid the night before, without any dryness or tightness that I might sometimes have with other products.
+On my skin- despite the noticeable acid smell when I apply this, and some initial tingling- I tend to wake up with the same glow I get from having used any other acid the night before, but without any dryness or tightness that I might sometimes have with other products.

 Is that immediate glow better than the one I get from other products though?
 No, not for me anyway.

 In fact, I think this actually offers a slightly more subtle result designed to improve over use, rather than the instant results of perhaps a stronger acid.

 And although that may sound like a criticism, for me this is actually where Honeymoon Glow beats many of my other acid products- because in a product market often about immediate results (which can sometimes be at odds with the needs of sensitive skin types) this almost feels intentionally geared at those looking for a gentler, longer term approach.